kyu28/posix-sh-utils/README.md

 A volume setting script

 ## status.sh
 A status bar script, design for dwm
+Usage: `status.sh &`

+## statuscli.sh
+Same status bar as above, design for tty
+Usage: `statuscli.sh &`

 ## webserver.sh
 A script that start a webserver with file index, requires netcat or socat